GPU Operator with MIG#

 Configuring MIG Profiles#

-By default, nodes are labeled with nvidia.com/mig.config: all-disabled
+When MIG is enabled, nodes are labeled with nvidia.com/mig.config: all-disabled by default.

 Example: Single MIG Strategy#